autumn-info-442a/Team-Doctors/design-spec.md

 ![Results](./design-spec-images/results-loading.png)

-The webpage will display a list of COVID-19 testing centers in the ordering of closest to farthest.
-There will also be a short summary of the users’ selections that they made in the survey (a quick overview).
+The page will display a list of COVID-19 testing centers.
+These results will be ordered by the filters described previously: first by the amount of matching survey criteria (most to least), and then based on location (closest to farthest).
+Each testing center will have its name, address (when clicked on will lead them to Google Maps with the address already filled in), hours of operation, and a phone number (which is also clickable that lets them immediately call the site).
+Next to each testing center, the criteria that matches the user’s survey responses will also be listed.

 ![Results](./design-spec-images/results.png)